-Unless health issues or diseases hit later on in life, this eye color is permanent.
-The amount of melanin that moves into the iris will determine a cat’s actual eye color.
-This is most likely to be brown (including orange tones), yellow, or green.
+Unless health issues or diseases occur later in life, this eye color is permanent.
+The amount of melanin that moves into the iris will determine a cat’s actual eye color, which is most likely to be brown (including orange tones), yellow, or green.

-All-white or white-spotted cats are more likely to carry the heterochromia gene.
-This is because the dominant white or white spotting gene that makes a cat completely white or bi-colored can interfere with the migration of melanocytes in one of the eyes.
+All-white or white-spotted cats are more likely to carry the heterochromia gene because the dominant white or white spotting gene that makes a cat completely white or bi-colored can interfere with the migration of melanocytes in one of the eyes.

 Acquired Heterochromia Iridis

 It’s a painful condition and, if left untreated, can lead to blindness.
 Uveitis can be an isolated problem or a symptom of other conditions.
-These include:

 - Eye trauma